Rmr1197/project3/README.md

 ## Problem Statement

-We are to answer questions that involve earthquake behavior in the Northeast Pacitic
+We are to answer questions that involve earthquake behavior in the Northeast Pacific

 9) Plot (scatter plot) earthquake magnitude vs time.